-- 1. In application to 201, of the Rules, cabinets having a deck area of less than 2 m2 may be accepted as part of the space they serve provided they have open ventilation to the space and do not contain any material or equipment which could be a fire risk. - Also, in application to NOTES 1 of Table 7.1.1 and Table 7.1.2 of the Rules, the upper side of the decks of open vehicle spaces need not be insulated where the fixed pressure water-spraying fire-extinguishing systems are provided. - 2.
-In application to 201.
-(3) of the Rules, the stairways may be considered as areas of minor fire hazard. - 3.
-Ventilation openings may be accepted in entrance doors to public toilets if positioned in the lower portion of such doors and fitted with closable grilles operable from the public space side and made of non-combustible or fire-restricting material.
+1. In application to 201. of the Rules, cabinets having a deck area of less than 2 m may be accepted as part of the space they serve provided they have open ventilation to the space and do not contain any material or equipment which could be a fire risk.

+Also, in application to NOTES 1 of Table 7.1.1 and Table 7.1.2 of the Rules, the upper side of the decks of open vehicle spaces need not be insulated where the fixed pressure water-spraying fire-extinguishing systems are provided.

+2. Ventilation openings may be accepted in entrance doors to public toilets if positioned in the lower portion of such doors and fitted with closable grilles operable from the public space side and made of non-combustible or fire-restricting material.